Bhuvilol/Naagin/README.md

 #### How to play the game:

-* Just download the Snakegame.jar file
+* Just download the Naagin.jar file
 * Run it
 * Start playing with the A W S D keys.
 * If you lose, just close it and re-open it (I will add a restart button possibly)